bharadwaj-raju/qOverview/README.md

 4. You can now put the `qoverview` command on a shortcut key, and/or a screen corner.

-See your desktop's settings tool for these, or (for binding to a screen corner), use the Brightside program.
+See your desktop's settings tool for these.

+For putting qOverview on a screen corner, see [Binding to screen corner](#binding-to-screen-corner).

 ### Use